Updated April 2026

 • Does not require penetrating the building fabric (drilling through walls, fixing into masonry)

-• Uses existing electrical infrastructure — the standard socket you already have
+• Uses existing electrical infrastructure (the standard socket you already have)

 • Can be taken with you when you move

 Most EcoFlow STREAM kits qualify.
-The panels mount on a freestanding ground stand or balcony rail brackets (clamp-style, no drilling), the microinverter connects to the panels, and a single plug cable goes into a standard 13A socket.
-When you leave, you take it all with you.
+The panels mount on a freestanding ground stand or balcony rail brackets (clamp-style, no drilling), and the microinverter connects to the panels.
+A CPS-registered electrician then hardwires the system into the consumer unit (the compliant UK route in 2026), and disconnects it when you leave so you can take the panels and kit with you.

 Approaching your landlord